Poker buddies, pickleball clubs, bridge circles, golfing groups.

 What do these have in common, other than they all keep our brains and bodies engaged as we age?
 They’re also all great ideas for how seniors can make friends.

-If you’ve noticed your personal circle of pals has shrunk as co-workers retire and neighbors move away, leveraging long-standing hobbies like golfing or bridge can introduce you to other older adults who have the same interests as you.
+If you’ve noticed your personal circle of pals has shrunk and neighbors move away, leveraging long-standing hobbies like golfing or bridge, or taking up new ones, can introduce you to other peers who have the same interests as you.

 But why bother, you might wonder.
-You’re doing just fine hanging out by yourself at home.
+You’re doing just fine hanging out by yourself.
 Or are you?

 The power of friendship for older adults